 We have funded our operations with proceeds from sales of Stardust Power Common Stock, promissory notes, SAFEs and Convertible Equity Agreements.
-As of March 31, 2024, our promissory notes were fully repaid.
+As of June 30, 2024, our promissory notes have been fully repaid.
 To continue as a going concern, we anticipate funding our near-term operations through the sale of equity securities, promissory notes, additional SAFE notes, debt financing or from other capital sources.
 If adequate funds are not available, we may be required to curtail, delay, or eliminate some or all of our planned activities, or raise additional financing to continue to fund operations, and may not be able to continue as a going concern.

 Our unaudited condensed consolidated financial statements have been presented on the basis that it is a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-The Company is a development stage entity having no revenues, has incurred net loss since inception of \$5,192,798 and has stockholders' deficit of \$5,074,276 as of March 31, 2024.
+The Company is a development stage entity, having no revenues, has incurred a net loss since inception of \$7,887,160 and has stockholders' deficit of \$7,710,413 as at June 30, 2024.
 The Company expects to continue to incur significant costs in pursuit of its operating and investment plans.
 These costs exceed the Company's existing cash balance and net working capital.
 These conditions raise substantial doubt about its ability to continue as a going concern for one year from the issuance of these unaudited condensed consolidated financial statements.
-The ability of the Company to continue as a going concern is dependent upon management's plan to raise additional capital from issuance of equity or receive additional borrowings from the existing promissory notes from related parties or additional SAFE or convertible notes financing to fund the Company's operating and investing activities over the next one year.
-In this regard, on March 21, 2024, the Company has also signed a Financing Commitment and Equity Line of Credit Agreement with an investor whereby the investor has committed for an additional \$15 million of financing.
+The ability of the Company to continue as a going concern is dependent upon management's plan to raise additional capital from issuance of equity or receive additional borrowings from the existing promissory notes from related parties or additional convertible notes financing to fund the Company's operating and investing activities over the next one year.
 These unaudited condensed consolidated financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

 No assurance can be given that any future financing will be available or, if available, that it will be on terms that are satisfactory to us.
 Even if we are able to obtain additional financing, it may contain undue restrictions on our operations, in the case of debt financing, or cause substantial dilution for our stockholders, in the case of equity financing.
-Failure to secure adequate financing could have a Material Adverse Effect on the business, operations and financial performance of the combined entity subsequent to the Business Combination.
+Failure to secure adequate financing could have a material adverse effect on the business, operations and financial performance of the combined entity subsequent to the Business Combination.